chevere/docs/components/Regex.md

 # Regex

-The Regex component is in charge of providing tooling for typed regex patterns.
+The [Regex](../reference/Chevere/Components/Regex/Regex.md) component is in charge of providing tooling for regex patterns.

-[RegexInterface](../reference/Chevere/Interfaces/Regex/RegexInterface.md) describes the interface for the component in charge of defining a Regex.

 ## Creating Regex